itsnavid06/Binary-Tree-Node-Balance-Factor/README.md

 “post visit” events for each position.
 The Euler tour traversal involves walking around the tree and visiting each node.

+I have tested this algorithm by creating a binary tree and manaully checking to see if the results are correct:

 ![image](https://github.com/itsnavid06/Binary-Tree-Node-Balance-Factor/assets/92177592/1750cb75-9ebb-4faa-aee5-d9be22d08b87)